 Facilities Master Plan

-The Facilites Master Plan site is undergoing revisions.
-If you have any questions, please contact Sam Ball, Director of Capital Projects at: (253) 833-9111 ext.
-3316
+The Facilities Master Plan site is undergoing revisions.
+If you have any questions, please contact Shirley Bean, VP for Business Administration at: (253) 833-9111 ext.
+3305

-The completion of the Bleha Center for the Performing Arts, the Technology Center, The Marv Nelson Science Learning Center, Salish Hall and the renovation of the SMT building (Cedar Hall) currently underway along with the Student Life and Trades replacement projects scheduled for construction in 2013 provided the college the opportunity to redefine a significant portion of the campus.
+The completion of the Bleha Center for the Performing Arts, the Technology Center, the Marv Nelson Science Learning Center, Salish Hall, Cedar Hall, the Mel Lindbloom Student Union, and Trades Technologies replacement project provided the college the opportunity to redefine a significant portion of the campus.

-This 2012-2013 master plan update incorporates future renovations, replacement, and growth projects for funding over the next several State of Washington funding cycles.
+This 2016 master plan update incorporates future renovation, replacement, and growth projects.
+It is driven by the college's strategic plan, instructional, student affairs, and international program planning efforts.
+It incorporates input from design consultants, facility conditions surveys, and life-cycle analysis,.
 In addition to planning for future development, master planning work has also established conceptual criteria for a variety of campus planning, infrastructure, and environmental topics.

 The primary goal of this master plan is to provide a tool that will assist Green River with its decisions regarding ongoing and emergent facilities development issues.